Valley View Hospital Youth Recovery Center

 Valley View Hospital Youth Recovery Center - Glenwood Springs, CO

 Valley View Hospital Youth Recovery Center is an addiction treatment center located at 1906 Blake Avenue in the 81601 zip code in Glenwood Springs, CO.
 It is operated by a private non-profit organization.
-Valley View Hospital Youth Recovery Center provides buprenorphine maintenance, relapse prevention from naltrexone and buprenorphine for pain management.
-Some of the treatment approaches used by Valley View Hospital Youth Recovery Center include CBT, brief intervention and counseling for trauma victims.
-Valley View Hospital Youth Recovery Center provides 30 day inpatient heroin rehab and long-term heroin rehab.
-It also provides residential heroin addiction treatment.
+Valley View Hospital Youth Recovery Center provides administers naltrexone, buprenorphine for pain management and buprenorphine maintenance.
+Some of the treatment approaches used by Valley View Hospital Youth Recovery Center include rational emotive behavioral therapy, motivational interviewing and relapse prevention.
+Valley View Hospital Youth Recovery Center provides long term heroin rehab and short-term residential heroin rehab.
+It also provides residential treatment for heroin use.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder and internet use disorder treatment.

 Address: 1906 Blake Avenue, Glenwood Springs, CO 81601